-Um, and then, uh, another item that I would bring to your attention is, I, I strongly urge you to, uh, do the foothill group and get rules and have at least a preliminary (G and D) grading and drainage plan of, uh, benchmark of height, overall heights, lowest point of natural grade, have it reviewed to make sure that no shenanigans are going on with the landscape fill.
+Another item that I would bring to your attention is the foothill group to get rules and have at least a preliminary grading and drainage plan of the benchmark of height, overall heights, lowest point of natural grade, have it reviewed to make sure that no shenanigans are going on with the landscape fill.
 I am not sure you can wait for that.
-I think you need to immediately address the fill outside of the home and, and, and limit it within the setbacks to be not more than X, whatever that is.
-At 6767 because we were in about a 9% sloping lot we actually have, we met all the rules of lowest point of naturally grade we had to carve into the front for the, part of the drive and the house.
-We found, uh, a natural point to build the house.
+I think you need to immediately address the fill outside of the home and limit it within the setbacks to be not more than a certain amount. whatever that is.
+At 6767 North 63rdPlace because we were in about a 9% sloping lot we actually met all the rules of lowest point of natural grade and had to carve into the front for part of the drive and the house.
+We found a natural point to build the house.
 Had to build a rather narrow house and wide.
 But then we have the pool with the negative edge, and we have a six-foot retaining wall across the midpoint of the lot.
-And we actually cut the tennis court down, we have a ten foot, maybe 12-foot end to the tennis court that goes out to zero.
+And we actually cut the tennis court down to a ten foot, maybe 12-foot end, to the tennis court that goes out to zero.
 So, that was cut into the mountain.
 And then we have a guest house all the way down below.
-And you need to remember the guest house can be moved and.
-Because auxiliary buildings can be built within a closer setback.
+And you need to remember the guest house can be moved because auxiliary buildings can be built within a closer setback.
 And, so there, technically we have a 16-foot guest house only pushed back against the 20 backyard.
-So, these are some things that, that the diagrams that are here represent, you know, maybe a typical lot.
-There is a lot of odd shaped lots in this town that, um, you know, need to be thought about when you are writing these rules.
+So, these are some things that the diagrams that are here represent.
+There is a lot of odd shaped lots in this town that need to be thought about when you are writing these rules.

-I believe anything greater than about a 2 or 3% slope, uh, should have something greater than a fill.
+I believe anything greater than about a 2 or 3% slope should have something greater than two-feet of fill.
 One of the possibilities you could do is to say not more than four feet of fill, but not more than a two-foot average under the footprint.
 And then allow that to continue out but not more than six foot of retaining wall at any point.
-Uh, and that needs to be an aggregate otherwise you are going to end up with a lot of two footsteps.
-A six foot from your building footprint, or your building setback, so, that would mean 40 feet off the street in the front, 40 feet off the back yard, and 20 foot on the sides.
-And because we have the 25-foot lot coverage you are seeing a lot of these homes being built touching setback to setback, side to side and trying to get more back yard.
+And that needs to be an aggregate, otherwise you are going to end up with a lot of footsteps.
+Six foot from your building footprint, or your building setback, so, that would mean 40 feet off the street in the front, 40 feet off the back yard, and 20 foot on the sides.
+And because we have the 25% lot coverage you are seeing a lot of these homes being built touching setback to setback, side to side and trying to get more backyard.
 And pushing them forward on the lot to the 40-foot setback.
-So, what all this does is your designing these homes, um, it would help control the neighbor's experience in, in those lots that are transitioning to a slope or foothill area.
+So, what all this does is your designing these homes, it would help control the neighbor's experience in those lots that are transitioning to a slope or foothill area.
 I know it was an awful lot to say as quick as I could.
-But, but I would encourage you guys to really one, get an immediate stop to the more than two feet of fill at least as a stop gap for the next nine months or six moths whatever it takes you to, to create this hopefully new category.
+But, but I would encourage an immediate stop to the more than two feet of fill at least as a stop gap for the next nine months or six moths whatever it takes you to create this new category.